General Hunting Regulations

 Applications for the “Leashed Tracking Dog Certificate” cost $25.00.
 First-time leashed tracking dog certificates, valid for five years, cost $100.00 for residents and $200.00 for nonresidents.
 Applicants must pass a test.
 Renewal certificates are $125.00 for residents and $225.00 for nonresidents.

-New this YEar It is illegal to damage or remove another person’s blind.
+It is illegal to damage or remove another person’s legally erected blind.

 A person must have the landowner’s permission to build, erect, maintain, use or occupy a permanent or portable tree stand or ground blind for any purpose on any private land in Vermont.
 Anyone who builds, erects, or maintains a tree stand or ground blind shall permanently mark the stand or blind with the owner’s name and address.
 Marking must be legible and placed so it can be read conveniently and easily.
 This does not apply to a landowner who builds, erects, or maintains a tree stand or ground blind on his or her own land.
 It is illegal to use someone else’s stand or blind without landowner permission.